 Locomotive project activity must be based upon fuel consumption.
 If fuel consumption is not available, megawatt hours from the electronically logged data may be used.

-Moyer Program funds cannot be used to pay for labor or parts used during routine maintenance.
+Moyer Program funds cannot be used to pay for labor or parts used during routine maintenance, except as part of lease program.

 Air districts may enter into contract and work may begin on a locomotive project prior to U.S. EPA certification and/or Air Resources Board (ARB) verification.
 In this instance, the air district contract with the grantee must specify that any work performed is done grantee's own risk.
-Air districts cannot make payment until certification and verification have been received.
+Air districts cannot make payment until certification and verification have been received except in the case of locomotive lease programs.

 Participant must have owned the baseline locomotive for at least one year prior to application submittal, and the locomotive must be operational.